mobile menu icon

 The Community Health Equity Alliance is an initiative that prioritizes community-informed solutions that address serious mental illness care at the state and local levels in select geographies.
 The Alliance brings together thought leaders of state and local organizations in the areas of mental health advocacy, faith, civic and healthcare professional services.
 Our aim is to improve the trusted delivery and pursuit of equitable mental health care for Black/African Ancestry adults in the United States.

-Why Is CHEA Important?
+Why is CHEA Important?

 Mental illness can affect anyone regardless of gender, geography, socioeconomic status, race, ethnicity, religion, or other aspects of identity.1 Black/African Ancestry adults with lived experience are likely to have less access to culturally appropriate mental health care and are more likely to receive poorer quality care when treated, due to racism and historic systemic disparities.2,3